Causal Inference under Network Interference with Noise

 where

-The values $\hat\alpha$ and $\hat\beta$ are consistent estimators of $\alpha$ and $\beta$, which we provide an example of consistent estimators later.
-If $\alpha$ and $\beta$ are known, we substitute $\hat\alpha$ and $\hat\beta$ in (\ref{eq4.4}) and (\ref{eq4.5}) with the known values, and this does not change the asymptotic behavior we state in Section \ref{sec4.2}.
+The values $\hat\alpha$ and $\hat\beta$ are assumed to be consistent estimators of $\alpha$ and $\beta$, examples of which we provide later.
+If $\alpha$ and $\beta$ are known, we substitute those values for $\hat\alpha$ and $\hat\beta$ in (\ref{eq4.4}), and this does not change the asymptotic behavior we state in Section \ref{sec4.2}.